 Individuals qualified to service their own appliances can have parts or accessories sent directly to their homes (VISA, MasterCard and Discover cards are accepted).
-Order by phone at 800.626.2002 during normal business hours.
+Order on-line today, 24 hours every day or by phone at 800.626.2002 during normal business hours.